guvaldovinos/Resetting-User-Passwords-in-Active-Directory-Users-and-Computers/README.md

 5. **Verified the Reset**
    - Confirmed the message:
-     ✅ *“The password for Paul Hill has been changed.”*
+     ✅ *“The password for Guillermo Valdovinos has been changed.”*
    - The user was then able to log in and set a new password successfully.

 ---